 In his welcome address on behalf of ADPC, Dr. Bhichit Rattakul, Executive Director, ADPC thanked the Hon.
 Minister Mr. Samarasinghe, the respected delegates, and participants of the meeting and invitees of the Opening Ceremony for their presence.
 He highlighted the importance of the RCC 7 meeting whose outputs are expected to contribute critically to the 3rd Asian Ministerial Conference on DRR (AMCDRR) in Kuala Lumpur on December 2008.
 The RCC, a regional consultative mechanism of heads of NDMOs of 26 Asian countries, is recognized as an important regional mechanism to take forward the agenda of DRR and facilitate the implementation of the HFA in Asia.
-Dr. Bhichit expressed his deep gratitude to the Government of Australia and AusAlD for supporting the RCC.
-He emphasized the active role that ADPC has been playing for more than twenty years as the regional focal point for disaster reduction in Asia in partnership with Governments, international, national and local partner agencies, and other states.
+Dr. Bhichit expressed his deep gratitude to the Government of Australia and AusAID for supporting the RCC.
+He emphasized the active role that ADPC has been playing for more than twenty years as the regional focal point for disaster reduction in Asia in partnership with Governments, international, national and local partner agencies, and that it remains committed to meeting the expectation of the RCC member countries and other states.

-With Rights-based Community-led Disaster Risk Management being the theme of the RCC 7 Meeting, Dr. Bhichit emphasized the importance ADPC attaches to Community based disaster risk reduction (CBDRR) which has always been an integral part of ADPC programs and projects.
+With rights-based, community-led disaster risk management being the theme of the RCC 7 Meeting, Dr. Bhichit emphasized the importance ADPC attaches to Community based disaster risk reduction (CBDRR) which has always been an integral part of ADPC programs and projects.
 Working with Governments and partners in implementing programs such as Partnerships for Disaster Reduction Southeast Asia (PDRSEA) and the Asian Urban Disaster Mitigation Program (AUDMP), ADPC has been involved in developing tools and guidelines, building capacities, and advocating for CBDRM and its institutionalization within the government planning processes.
 The recently developed, "Guide for Evaluating Coastal Community Resilience for Tsunami and other hazards for Indian Ocean Countries" as part of the Regional Program on End to End Early Warning demonstrates the importance of involving the communities in setting up a scientific and technical system as early warning.
 Dr. Bhichit Rattakul invited all to actively participate in the discussions on CBDRM during the meeting and come up with concrete actions to address the existing issues and challenges which would be a valuable contribution to the 3rd AMCDRR in December 2008 where local level action for DRR is a key theme.